melbourne-lab/canopy_flowering/notes/field_notes.md

 I collected 15-20 *Thermopsis* fruit in the southern meadow (south of SW).
 Perhaps a good method is to twist seed heads gently - if you are primarily twisting the fruit instead of the peduncle then I bet the seed is ready to go.
 Not sure how many seeds there are or how ready these were to go.
 Looks like there are still a good number of seeds up there.

 I think *Thermopsis* is done today.
 Still some plants to check to get the second zero.
 Begin improving and analyzing data.

+### August 6 2020

+Wasn't taking notes recently due to time constraints imposed by rental vehicles.
+Now I have a new car.
+Good stuff.

+Ideas for analysis/questions to answer in a first-round paper.

+1) Start of flowering (this could easily be answered with Geoff's multinomial method)
+2) Duration of flowering (first to last day - how long is it?)
+Inspired by listening to an ESA talk.
+Here, would it make sense to exclude grazed plants?
+Possibly doing some selection there.
+3) Day-by-day synchrony (i.e., if sampling on N days, have N pairwise synchrony measurements for each plant)

+The third metric would illustrate the point that start of flowering is not an excellent proxy for *Campanula* because of the intermittent flowering that the same plants do throughout the season, although there is some resolution loss.

+Lots of grazing is happening, especially in plots 32/33.
+Saw bear scat today around plot 32 - seemingly between plots 22 and 53.
+What determines the probabilty of being grazed in a given day?
+Time of year/season?
+Flowering stage?
+Display size?
+Likewise there was some sort of disturbance at plot 18 (maybe becuase of the hillslope).

+Argosteris (?) - up and down.
+Appeared and finished in the last week.
+That was quick.

+Tall stipa-like grass... light competition only when in a thick mat?
+Clonal or vegatative growth would be advantageous here if competition was nonlinear or featured density dependence (e.g., if a thick mat was needed to get that competitive effect).

+### August 10 2020

+Lots of grazing is still happening.
+Bear is still active.
+Mountain lion scat on the trail by one of the entrances.

+For analysis, I really think onset of flowering is only part of the story.
+You may have first day of flowering advanced, but if individuals are throwing up flowers throughout the year, mating opportunities will change.
+I don't have a good sense from the data if the synchrony will actually vary, or if there is any signal of light environment here.

+On the above note, can Geoff's multinomial model be made hierarchical w/ individuals within populations (or in our case plots)?
+Here, each individual *new flower* is a sample from an individual's multinomial distribution, which is itself coming from a population-mean multinomial.
+Maybe a_{ij} ~ N(a_i, sig_a^2) and likewise for b_{ij} for plant j in plot i?

+### August 14 2020

+Okay, still a lot of grazing is happening.
+It's very frustrating.
+How to handle this in analysis?
+Including these plants may show that certain effects exist (e.g., beginning of flowering is important) but that other constraints (like herbivory) may negate (or enhance!) effects.
+I'm not sure.

+Some time ago (august 6 maybe?)
+I began dropping plants out either if they were gone/lost or if they hadn't changed in the last several weeks (today: no changes after July 28).
+A problem with the latter of these is that plants that are grazed/drop seeds/break stems will have their number of flowers go down - this means they won't drop out and I will continue to (somewhat needlessly) check on them.
+I did wrote a code chunk which filters out plants where the total number of flowers increases.
+However, if you have grazing *and* increased flowering you're likely to not make it through this filter.
+Ugh.
+Guess I'll continue the useless checking.

+Seriously collecte seeds dude.